MongoDB Two Phase Commit

 The documents contain the following fields:

-• The source and destination fields refer to the _id field from accounts collection.
+• The source and destination fields refer to the _id field from the accounts collection.

-• The value field, which defines the amount of transfer affecting the balance of the source and destination accounts.
+• The value field defines the amount of transfer that affects the balance of the source and destination accounts.

 • The state field reflects the current state of the transfer.

-• The state field can have the value of initial, pending, applied, done, cancelling, and cancelled.
+• The state field can have the value of initial, pending, applied, done, cancelling, or cancelled.

 • The lastModified field refers to the last modification date.